Sunday, July 21st: The Reverend Robin Soller and soloist Robyn Piper

 The Chapel will be open for visitors every Sunday after the morning services until 2:00 p.m.
 For those who cannot make the service, you are welcome to visit with us and tour the Chapel.
 The bell tower above the second floor, however, will continue to be closed due to the potential hazards associated with this 121 year old structure.

-The preliminary phase of an exhibit of Chapel History will be undertaken, beginning in June of this year.
-It will be located on the second floor of the bell tower.
+The preliminary phase of an exhibit of Chapel History will be undertaken this summer.
+It will eventually be located on the second floor of the bell tower.
 The initial exhibit will focus upon the earliest years of St. John’s during the 1920s and 1930s.
 Over time, a more comprehensive museum will be developed covering all aspects of Chapel history.
-The exhibit will be open to the public after Sunday services.

 St. John’s Woodland Village